rust-lang/rustc-dev-guide/src/building/bootstrapping.md

 However, most of the code lives in `src/bootstrap`.
 `bootstrap` has a difficult problem: it is written in Rust, but yet it is run before the rust compiler is built!
-To work around this, there are two components of bootstrap: the main one written in rust, and `bootstrap.py`.
+To work around this, there are two components of bootstrap: the main one written in Rust, called `rustbuild`, and `bootstrap.py`.
 `bootstrap.py` is what gets run by x.py.
-It takes care of downloading the `stage0` compiler, which will then build the bootstrap binary written in Rust.
+It takes care of downloading the bootstrap compiler, which will then compile `rustbuild`.

 Because there are two separate codebases behind `x.py`, they need to be kept in sync.
-In particular, both `bootstrap.py` and the bootstrap binary parse `config.toml` and read the same command line arguments. `bootstrap.py` keeps these in sync by setting various environment variables, and the programs sometimes to have add arguments that are explicitly ignored, to be
+In particular, both `bootstrap.py` and `rustbuild` parse `config.toml` and read the same command line arguments. `bootstrap.py` keeps these in sync by setting various environment variables, and the programs sometimes to have add arguments that are explicitly ignored, to be